Discover the Best of Bellevue Parks: A Family Adventure Guide

 3519 108th Ave SE, Bellevue, WA 98004

-Hey, if you’re trying to find a chill spot to enjoy some rays and sand, check out Enatai Beach Park!
-Pack up your beach gear and have a blast at the waterfront of Lake Washington.
+Hey, if you’re trying to find a chill spot to enjoy some rays and sand, check out Enatai Beach Park in Bellevue!
+Pack up your beach gear and have a blast at the waterfront of Lake Washington at this amazing Bellevue park.
 This place is awesome – three acres of paradise with a swim area, dock, picnic area, playground, and even a kiddie area.
 If you’re headed there in the summer, keep cool with a lifeguard on duty, and maybe rent some canoes or kayaks from the REI Co-op Boathouse if you’re feeling adventurous and wanna explore Mercer Slough Nature Park nearby.

 Online -> bellevuewa.gov